BGCG/project2/README.md

 **Start button/Homepage:**

-* At the top left hand size of the screen there is the title of the quiz 'History buff quiz' to make the context of the quiz clear.
+* At the top left hand side of the screen there is the title of the quiz 'History buff quiz' to make the context of the quiz clear.
 * On the starting screen there is a start button which is clickable and takes you to the first question.

 ![screenshot-of-start-button](assets/images/screenshots/home.png)